 7. Beabull (Beagle x Bulldog)

-These sweet little pups often inherit the underbite and wrinkles of their bulldog parents and the floppy ears and the coat patterns of their beagle moms or dads.
+This sweet little pup often inherits the underbite and wrinkles of his bulldog parent and the floppy ears and coat patterns of his beagle side.
+The result?
+Utterly ridiculous levels of cuteness!

 8. Poogle (Beagle x Poodle)